miretech/readytms/replit.md

 - **Driver Self-Registration**: Public-facing driver signup page at `/driver-signup` where new drivers can create their own accounts.
 Drivers fill out a registration form with their name, email, phone, CDL license information, and medical card details.
 The system validates that email addresses and license numbers are unique before creating accounts.
 After successful registration, drivers are redirected to log in and can immediately access the Driver Portal.
 This eliminates the need for admin-created driver accounts and allows drivers to self-onboard.
 - **Driver Portal**: Mobile-friendly web portal for drivers to share their GPS location using their phone's browser.
 Features include On Duty/Off Duty toggle, automatic location updates every 3 minutes when on duty, manual "Share Location Now" button, current load assignment display, and real-time tracking status.
 Drivers are matched to their profile via email authentication, and location data includes truck and load assignments.
 No app download required - works in any phone browser.
 - **Driver POD Upload Portal (Nov 2025)**: Secure, mobile-optimized web app at `/driver-pod` for drivers to upload Proof of Delivery documents from their phones.
 Features include:
-  - **Authentication Required**: Drivers must log in with Replit Auth to access their assigned loads
+  - **Authentication Required**: Drivers must contact admin to set up their account and password before accessing the portal
   - **Mobile-First Design**: Full-screen interface optimized for phone use, works in any browser without app download
   - **Camera Integration**: Direct camera access to photograph PODs (shipping papers, signatures, cargo)
   - **Multi-File Support**: Upload multiple photos/PDFs per load with preview and removal